Cal-Rex/milestone-project-4-fly-movement-library/README.md

 1. Adding of User Notes on a movement
 2. Implementation of a Terms/End User License agreement/GDPR disclaimer
-3. Reactive Search field that responds in real-time to the users entered data
+3. Reactive Search field that responds in real-time to the users entered data (on mobile. implemented successfully on keyboard devices)
-    - able to bypass search results page upon selecting a movement from a provided datalist depending on values keyed into search field
 4. Remove the reloading of Page elements on submission/POST requests by utilizing async functions and fetch commmands in Javascript
-5. Add the feature of allowing users to append notes to movements
 6. Implement a secure automated method where users can request to change their email
 7. Implement a feature that allows user's to Delete their account
 8. Add a modal that asks the user to confirm deletion of a 1-rep max record upon selecting the delete button for a 1-rep max instead of just immediately deleting the item
+9. a panel that displays a user's most-viewed movement
+10. interaction with the "whats on panel" to link to social media platforms
+11. reset password / account recovery feature
+12. a feature where users can create their own flow of movements.
+13. Circumstancial add 1-rm feature. where only weighted movements can only have a 1-rep max.
 ___

 # B U G S